 In considering the emergent category of language across these poems, it is evident that using only a singular official language (i.e. English) or technical language (i.e. science) is not sufficient to interpret and communicate the causes and consequences of climate change, and that by doing so we are at risk of ostracising those communities that are not fluent in these chosen languages.
-English-speaking status has been shown to be a limiting factor in participating in the IPCC (Ho-Lem et al., 2011), whilst many studies often omit non-English research when conducting large-scale research into barriers to climate change adaptation (see e.g. Biesbroek et al., 2013).
+English-speaking status has been shown to be a limiting factor in participating in the IPCC (Ho-Lem et al., 2011), whilst many studies often omit non-English research when conducting large-scale research into barriers to climate change adaptation (see for example Biesbroek et al., 2013).
 These poems suggest that by restricting the lingua franca of climate change to scientific English, it is perhaps not surprising that it is discussed less widely than is needed for meaningful action to take place.

-3.4 The Present
+3.4 The present

-593 This category considers those poems that make reference to the current state of the climate 594 change system, outside of those already emergent in the category of habitat discussed in Section 3.1.
-Poems that were categorised as such included those that discussed the weather as 595 596 an interrelated aspect of the climate system, either through a specific example, as 597 demonstrated in this extract from 'Change' by D A Prince (Howard et al., 2018, p.
-29): 598 599 But these fields are, 600 again, under water, brought 601 to the brink of drowning 602 603 Or else through the notion that something is 'not quite right', and that one of the ways that 604 this can be observed is through changes in the weather, as is apparent in 'This Weather' by Siún Carden (Howard et al., 2018, p.
-29): 605 606 607 she finds it swirling there, and she can't say she's been herself, this weather.
-608 609 610 In addition to the current state of the weather, this category also considered those poems that made reference to the current state of pollution.
-The majority of poems that made reference to 611 612 this topic were concerned with plastics in the oceans, such as this extract from 'There is No Alternative' by Momtaza Mehri (Howard et al., 2018, p.
-56): 613 614 the future belongs to the yolky bopping heads of plastic ducks 615 green bottle caps cigarette butts everything touched by the lips 616 617 then cast unuttered into oceans into the pooled memory cells of the universe 618 There was only one mention of air pollution in any of the poems, occurring in 'Beijing' 619 620 Parakeets' by David Tait: "I've already got a pollution headache ... the smog of Beijing 621 simmering around us."
+This category considers those poems that make reference to the current state of the climate change system, outside of those already emergent in the category of habitat discussed in Sect.
+3.1.
+Poems that were categorised as such included those that discussed the weather as an interrelated aspect of the climate system, either through a specific example, as demonstrated in the extract from "Change" by D A Prince (Howard et al., 2018, p.
+29)

+But these fields are, again, under water, brought to the brink of drowning or else through the notion that something is "not quite right", and that one of the ways that this can be observed is through changes in the weather, as is apparent in "This Weather" by Siún Carden (Howard et al., 2018, p.
+29):

+she finds it swirling there, and she can't say she's been herself, this weather.

+In addition to the current state of the weather, this category also considered those poems that made reference to the current state of pollution.
+The majority of poems that made reference to this topic were concerned with plastics in the oceans, such as this extract from "There is No Alternative" by Momtaza Mehri (Howard et al., 2018, p.
+56):

+the future belongs to the yolky bopping heads of plastic ducks green bottle caps cigarette butts everything touched by the lips then cast unuttered into oceans into the pooled memory cells of the universe

+There was only one mention of air pollution in any of the poems, occurring in "Beijing Parakeets" by David Tait: "I've already got a pollution headache ... the smog of Beijing simmering around us."
 (Howard et al., 2018, p.
-11) The relative popularity of plastic 622 pollution in these poems is likely symptomatic of the increase in public attention that this 623 issue has received following the BBC TV series Blue Planet II and the subsequent media 624 outcry (see e.g. Kenward, 2018).
-In future years, such a collection of poetry might would 625 likely contain more poems on other environmental topics that had risen amongst the public consciousness.
-626 627 628 Across all of the poems, only two of them made reference to an actual historical event and in 629 both instances, these referred to storms.
-In 'Howling Wind', Patrick Sylvain observes how 630 "Hurricane Matthew broke spines already fractured" (Howard et al., 2018, p.
-26), while in 'Tip #5 What not to say whilst online dating', Helen Moore recalls a recent storm in Bristol, 631 632 remarking that (Howard et al., 2018, p.
-60): 633 634 Beaufort 9 bludgeoning Bristol, pounding the city 635 636 like WWII was recurring.
-On the Harbourside,
+11) The relative popularity of plastic pollution in these poems is likely symptomatic of the increase in public attention that this issue has received following the BBC TV series Blue Planet II and the subsequent media outcry (see for example Kenward, 2018).
+In future years, such a collection of might likely contain more poems on other environmental topics that had risen amongst the public consciousness.

+Across all of the poems, only two of them made reference to an actual historical event and in both instances, these referred to storms.
+In "Howling Wind", Patrick Sylvain observes how "Hurricane Matthew broke spines already fractured" (Howard et al., 2018, p.
+26), while in "Tip #5 What not to say whilst online dating", Helen Moore recalls a recent storm in Bristol, remarking that (Howard et al., 2018, p.
+60)

-637 638 gales chucking slops at houseboats, yachts, 639 clinking masts like Chinese businessmen gan bei-ing a deal
+Beaufort 9 bludgeoning Bristol, pounding the city like WWII was recurring.
+On the Harbourside, gales chucking slops at houseboats, yachts, clinking masts like Chinese businessmen gan beiing a deal.